 Several Alabama communities were deeply impacted as Tropical Storm Claudette moved through the state on June 19.

-Ten people, nine of them children, were killed in a 17-car accident on a rain-slicked stretch of Interstate 65 in Butler County near Greenville.
+According to Grand Rapids personal injury law firm, ten people, nine of them children, were killed in a 17-car accident on a rain-slicked stretch of Interstate 65 in Butler County near Greenville.

 Authorities believe water on the road may have caused one or more vehicles to hydroplane, leading to the multicar collision.